simonwhitaker/goo-website/src/content/blog/0011-quick-git-server.md

 ## Unpicking the SSH notation

-It helps to first have an understanding of exactly what that notation Github uses actually means.
+It helps to first understand what the notation Github uses actually means.
 It's really simple.
-The notation adheres to the following pattern:
+The basic format is:

 	[username]@[hostname]:[path to repository]